Random Unitary Representations of Surface Groups II: The large $n$ limit: Combinatorial Integration

-To bypass this we produce a refined version of the Weingarten calculus that leads to a restricted set of surfaces, for instance, not including the ones causing the problem above as well as all generalizations of this issue.
-The restriction we obtain is summarized in the \textbf{forbidden matching} property below ($\S\S$\ref{subsec:A-combinatorial-integration}) and property \textbf{P4}\textbf{\emph{ }}($\S\S$\ref{subsec:A-topological-result}).
+To bypass the previous issues we produce a refined version of the Weingarten calculus that leads to a restricted set of surfaces, for instance, not including the ones causing the problem above as well as all generalizations of this issue.